elitau/pact_elixir/rust/v1/libpact_mock_server/README.md

 ## [create_mock_server](http://www.pact.io/reference/rust/libpact_mock_server-docs-latest/pact_mock_server/fn.create_mock_server.html)

-This function will create a new mock server given a Pact in JSON.
-The port that the mock server is allocated is returned and can be provided to the test code as the address of the provider.
+External interface to create a mock server.
+A pointer to the pact JSON as a C string is passed in, as well as the port for the mock server to run on.
+A value of 0 for the port will result in a port being allocated by the operating system.
+The port of the mock server is returned.

 ## [mock_server_matched](http://www.pact.io/reference/rust/libpact_mock_server-docs-latest/pact_mock_server/fn.mock_server_matched.html)